-1. Return a new object created as if by the expression new Object() where Object is the standard builtin constructor with that name.
+1. Return a new object created as if by the expression new Object() where Object is the standard built-in constructor with that name.

-ObjectLiteral :
+ObjectLiteral:

+'''

 { PropertyDefinitionList } { PropertyDefinitionList , }

+'''

-- 1. Let obj be the result of the abstraction operation ObjectCreate (15.2). - 2.
-Let success be the result of performing Property Definition Evaluation of PropertyDefinitionList with argument obj. - 3.
-If success is an abrupt completion, return success. - 4.
+- 1. Let obj be the result of the abstract operation ObjectCreate (15.2). - 2.
+Let status be the result of performing Property Definition Evaluation of PropertyDefinitionList with argument obj. - 3.
+ReturnIfAbrupt(status). - 4.
 Return obj.